Abdulla-Alkhulaqui/ST-EXAM/README.md

 --- A. Factory method\
 --- B. Adapter\
 --- C. Builder\
---- D. Abstract Factory
+&check; D. Abstract Factory

 Q10\
 Which design pattern can be used in case we want to transfer the instantiation of a given class to the corresponding subclasses?\
---- A. Factory method\
+&check; A. Factory method\
 --- B. Builder\
 --- C. Command\
 --- D. Observer